mkejeiri/Events-sourcing/README.md

 		{
 			if (type.Name.EndsWith("Expires"))
 			{
 			//specifying a time span of 30 seconds for messages that endwith the word Expires.
-				//All other messages will have a time span of basically forever return TimeSpan.FromSeconds(30);
+			//All other messages will have a time span of basically forever. return TimeSpan.FromSeconds(30);
 			}
 			return TimeSpan.MaxValue;